 Illinois didn’t ban marijuana until 1931.
 Which means, yes, marijuana was legal in Chicago during most of Prohibition.
-Throughout the 1920s it was legal to get high, but not drunk, in Chicago.
+Throughout the 1920s, it was legal to get high but not drunk in Chicago.

-Now let’s ask ourselves the big question, why outlaw marijuana back then?
-The campaign against marijuana is very much a campaign against Mexican immigrants.
-A large number of Mexican emigrants fled to the US in the ’10s and ’20s to escape the violence of the Mexican Revolution.
-Like almost all immigrants back then, they settled in and started acclimating, including in Chicago.
-Business owners, as they had for a century already, recruited them en masse as a new source of cheap labor.
+While not a ton of Mexican immigrants had settled in Chicago quite yet, they did have distinct communities near the steel mills on the South Side.
+Factory owners, as they had for a century already, recruited the immigrants en masse as a new source of cheap labor.
 Then the Great Depression savaged the American job market.
-This led to a spike in xenophobia, with Mexican immigrants being particularly easy scapegoats.
+This led to a competitiveness around securing jobs.
+People feared that immigrants would “steal” employment opportunities, and this resulted in a spike in xenophobia.
+Mexican immigrants were easy scapegoats.
 Banning a recreational drug associated with Mexican immigrants was an extension of this fear and anger.

 Anti-German sentiments during WWI paved the way for the passage of Prohibition in 1919.
 And thus history may have repeated itself with the illegalization of marijuana in Illinois in 1931.
 But now you can buy all the weed, edibles, tinctures and anything else imaginable at the city’s new dispensaries.
 A weed tour company in Chicago will be operating soon.
 And most of all, maybe our dysfunctional prison system has taken a step towards reform.